Tokko55v2/Tokko55v2/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on [ArtKoti](https://github.com/ArtKoti) / Website: [artkoti.fi](https://artkoti.fi/)
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning/getting to know - Swift - TypeScript - Nextjs - Firebase
 - 👯 I’m looking to collaborate on open source projects with green impact.
 - 📫 How to reach me: [Twitter](https://twitter.com/michaelkro6)